CoinRemitter/woocommerce-wordpress/readme.txt

 == Frequently Asked Questions ==

 =Which crypto currencies supported in this plugin ? =
-	Bitcoin,Tether(USDT), Litecoin, Bitcoin Gold, Ethereum, Ripple, Dogecoin, Dash, Testcoin.
+	Bitcoin,Tether(USDT), Litecoin, Bitcoin Gold, Ethereum, Ripple, Dogecoin, Dash, Testcoin, Koinon.

 =Can I accept multiple coin in my wordpress website?=
 	Yes! you can accept multiple coin  in your wordpress websites.
 As per your different coin wallets which you have created in your wordpress website.

 =Can I withdraw my coin to my external wallet ?=
-	Yes! we are offering this functionality.
-All you need to do is to fill the external wallet address.
+	Yes! we are offering withdraw functionality in this plugin.

 =Can I accept crypto currency without registering my self on coinremitter ?=
-	No, you can not. if you want to register yourself then click on this link [Coinremitter](https://blog.coinremitter.com/a-brief-knowledge-about-coinremitter/"Coinremitter")
+	No, you can not.
+You have to register account on our official website and have to create wallet.
+If you want to register yourself then click on this link [Coinremitter](https://blog.coinremitter.com/a-brief-knowledge-about-coinremitter/"Coinremitter")

 =What credentials do i need to accpet coin on my wordpress website?=
 	All you have to do is to fill up the apikey and password in order to accept coin in your wordpress website. if you don't know how to create apikey and password then click on this link [Coinremitter](https://blog.coinremitter.com/how-to-get-api-key-and-password-of-coinremitter-wallet/ "Coinremitter")

 =Do I need to install woocommerce plugin to this plugin ?=
 	Yes! you have to install woocommerce before  using / installing coinremitter plugin